TheFrenchGhosty/blog.thefrenchghosty.me/content/posts/im-not-invidious.md

 The e-mail continues with "We recently became aware of your product or service, Invidious (“Your Client”), which is being offered at invidious.io." here lies the important part:

 Invidious isn't my "product or service", it isn't "my Client".
+I don't own any part of it and it isn't trademarked by me.
 Moreover it isn't "offered at invidious.io" (though, it is unrelated to the premise of this post).

-Invidious also isn't "me", therefore, I wasn't asked anything.
+Invidious also isn't "me" or "mine", therefore, I wasn't asked anything.

 This is the important part, which make this whole e-mail unapplicable by me by design.

-Invidious isn't my project, I'm not Invidious, I don't represent Invidious.
+Invidious isn't my project, I don't own the "Invidious" trademark, I'm not Invidious, I don't represent Invidious.
 I'm just... me.

 Invidious **is**.